Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Floer theory of immersed Lagrangian submanifolds: Review

 \subsection{Moduli space of pseudo-holomorphic polygons}

 The purpose of this subsection is to prove the next theorem.

 \begin{thm} Let $L$ be a relatively spin immersed Lagrangian submanifold of $(X,\omega)$.
 We assume that $L$ has clean self-intersection.
-Then we can define a structure of filtered $A_{\infty}$ algebra on the completed free graded $\Lambda^R_0$ module $CF(L;\Lambda^R_0)$.
+Then we can define a structure of filtered $A_{\infty}$ algebra on the completed free graded $\Lambda^R_0$ module $CF\bigl(L;\Lambda^R_0\bigr)$.
+It is unital and is $G$-gapped for some discrete submonoid $G$. \end{thm}